moonbuggy/docker-dnsmasq-updater/README.md

 would be `--remote_file /opt/etc/hosts --remote_cmd 'service restart_dnsmasq'`.

-If you're using a key instead of a password you'll need to add the appropriate public key to `~/.ssh/authorized_keys` on the router (possibly via the router's webUI rather than the shell).
+If you're using a key instead of a password you'll need to add the appropriate public key to _~/.ssh/authorized_keys_ on the router (possibly via the router's webUI rather than the shell).

 ### Setup for other Docker containers
-To enable Docker Dnsmasq Updater for an individual container there are two labels that can be set:
+To enable Docker Dnsmasq Updater for an individual container there are three labels that can be set:

 *   `dnsmasq.updater.enable` - set this to "true"
 *   `dnsmasq.updater.host`   - set this to the hostname(s) you want to use
+*   `dnsmasq.updater.ip`     - override the default IP setting (Agent only)

 `dnsmasq.updater.host` can be a single hostname or a space-separated list.